 An important thing to note before settling on an air purifier model is that each unit is rated according to the Clean Air Delivery Rate (CADR) rating scale, which indicates how much air volume a device can effectively filter.
 The CADR correlates with room size and can help you determine whether or not a unit will be powerful enough to filter the entirety of your room.
 At Abt, we also list the coverage area (in square feet) of each purifier for a simple approach to sizing.

-Another important thing to note is that air purifiers rely on their filters to run efficiently and at their best, so it’s vital that you regularly swap out your filter according to the manufacturer’s instructions.
+Another important thing to note is that air purifiers rely on their filters to run efficiently, so it’s vital that you regularly replace your filter according to the manufacturer’s instructions.
 If you have any additional questions on sizing, placement or selection of your air purifier, get in touch with Abt and we’ll happily assist so you can breathe easier at home!